strugee/lazymention/README.md

 You can provide configuration options in three ways: CLI flags, environment variables, and JSON configuration files - CLI flags override environment variables and environment variables override JSON configs.
 The default config file location is `/etc/lazymention.json`, but you can override this by passing `-c <path_to_config.json>`.

 If you configure with environment variables, just prefix the configuration values with `LAZYMENTION_`.
 CLI flags are just prefixed with `--`, as you'd expect - just run `lazymention --help` if this is confusing.
+You can pass more than one value for `--domains` (e.g. `--domains example.com example.net`), as well as passing `--domains` more than once (e.g. `--domains example.com --domains example.net`).
+If you need to specify more than one domain via environment variables, separate them using `,`.

 You should also set `NODE_ENV=production` in the environment, regardless of how you're configuring lazymention.